About the Book

 About the Editor

 Marilyn Richardson was on faculty at MIT from 1980 to 1998.
-A writer and curator, she taught courses in taught courses in Essay Writing, Fiction Writing, Women's Studies, African American Literature.
+A writer and curator, she taught courses in Essay Writing, Fiction Writing, Women's Studies, African American Literature.
 Richardson is currently Principal at Art + History Consultants.

 Richardson, Marilyn, editor.
 Maria W. Stewart: America's First Black Woman Political Writer: Essays and Speeches (Blacks in the Diaspora).
 Bloomington: Indiana University Press, 1987.